 Blog Article / 12 February 2021

-Most famous Jews who survived the Holocaust
+Most well-known Jews who survived the Holocaust

 The Holocaust brought death to 90 percent of the Jewish community in Poland.
 These numbers are horrifying, but there are some amazing survival stories that give us the feeling of hope.
 These people survived the horrors of the Holocaust and went on to become acknowledged masters in their fields.
 They created, inspired, and bore testimony of the unimaginable cruelty of World War 2.
 Learn more about those who survived the biggest hell of the 20th century.